★ BEST INVESTING TOOLS COMPARISON ★

 Does Interactive Brokers (IBKR) or Investopedia have real-time data?

-Interactive Brokers (IBKR) offers real-time data feeds, which is essential for active traders.
-Investopedia uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Interactive Brokers (IBKR) offers real-time data, which matters if you trade actively.
+Investopedia runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from Interactive Brokers (IBKR) and Investopedia?